cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://chrome.google.com/webstore/detail/overload-search-advanced/knihkdaajdhpjgeiadaefmjmpbnlojbg/related'>Overload Search</a> — Advanced query builder in #Google with the possibilities: change the language and country of your search, disable safe search,disable personalization of search results ("filter bubble")
 </br><a href='https://tools.digitalmethods.net/beta/scrapeGoogle/autocomplete.php'>Google Autocomplete Scraper</a> — One of the best ways to learn more about a person, company, or subject is to see what people are more likely to type in a search engine along with it.
 </br><a href='https://github.com/TheSpeedX/SDorker'>SDorker</a> — Type the Google Dork and get the list of the pages, that came up with this query.
+</br><a href='https://github.com/XAMFRA/XGS'>XGS</a> — allows you to search for links to onion sites using Google Dorks (site:http://onion.cab, site:http://onion.city etc)
 </br><a href='https://chrome.google.com/webstore/detail/google-email-extractor/aabpdmlmkpedpigeignclfmodjhplllj/related'>Google Email Extractor</a> — Extract emails from Google Search Results
 </br><a href="https://seqe.me/">SEQE.me</a> — online #tool for constructing search queries using advanced search operators simultaneously for five search engines
 </br><a href="https://www.brightlocal.com/local-search-results-checker/">Bright Local Search Result Checker</a> — shows what #Google search results look like for a particular query around the world (by exact address)
 </br><a href='https://chrome.google.com/webstore/detail/auto-searcher/hhggekcjcdgenbgejmkhineppclnkbkn/related'>Auto Searcher</a> — One by one types words from a given list into the search bar of #Google, #Bing, or another search engine
 </br><a href="https://2lingual.com/">2lingual.com</a> — google search in two languages simultaneously in one window
 </br><a href="http://isearchfrom.com/">I search from</a> — allows you to customize the country, language, device, city when searching on Google
+</br><a href='https://github.com/370rokas/anonscraper'>Anon Scraper</a> — Search uploaded files to AnonFile using Google

 <a name="iot"></a>